 After realizing that they couldn’t track the flow of their own vessels and that unauthorized watercrafts were present in their property, causing safety problems and damage to the habitat, the Soča Valley Tourist Center decided to start monitoring the traffic flow of vessels in order to regulate and limit the number of kayaks running on the Soča river.

-RiSe runs on hybrid (cloud-edge) computing
+The Vessel Monitoring System runs on hybrid (cloud-edge) computing

 The advantages of hybrid (cloud-edge) computing compared to cloud computing: